bids-standard/bids-specification/src/05-derivatives/05-diffusion-derivatives.md

 1. <a name="data-spherical">*Spherical coordinates*</a>:

-   4D image where data across volumes within each voxel encode one or more discrete orientations using polar angles, optionally exploiting the distance from origin to encode the value of some parameter.
+   4D image where data across volumes within each voxel encode one or more discrete orientations using angles on the 2-sphere, optionally exploiting the distance from origin to encode the value of some parameter.

+   This may take one of two forms:

    1. Value per direction